DylanBurnsFont/ArcheroOCR/README.md

 pip install -r requirements.txt
 ```

-This project uses easyOCR,if you have [CUDA](https://developer.nvidia.com/cuda-toolkit) installed with GPU support it will process the images faster.
-If not it will default to CPU.
-It will run slightly slower.
-To check if CUDA is installed with GPU support run:
+This project uses easyOCR, if you have [CUDA](https://developer.nvidia.com/cuda-toolkit) installed with GPU support it will process the images faster.
+If not it will default to CPU and will run slightly slower.
+To check if CUDA is installed with GPU support in Python, run:
 ```python
 import torch
 print(torch.cuda.is_available())